charleskoehl/parsimonious/README.md

 <a name="Parsimonious.getClass"></a>

 ### Parsimonious.getClass(className) ⇒
-Short-hand for Parse.Object.extend(className) or Parse.<special class name like 'User'>
+Short-hand for Parse.Object.extend(className) or a special class like Parse.User

 **Kind**: static method of [<code>Parsimonious</code>](#Parsimonious)
 **Returns**: subclass of Parse.Object